Teh-Lemon/Homu-Editor/README.md

 **Alt+D** in the Editor to deselect all game objects in the scene.
 **F5** to Play/Stop the game.

-## Generate Scripts from Template (ScriptGenerator.cs and the Editor Default Resources folder)
+## Generate Scripts from Templates (ScriptGenerator.cs and the Editor Default Resources folder)
-Create new scripts based on the template provided in the Editor Default Resources folder.
+Create new scripts based on the templates provided in the Editor Default Resources folder.
 Use this if you're tired of Unity constantly overwriting your custom script templates every update.
-Found in the **Create/Wakaba Games/New Script** menu when you right-click in the Project hierarchy.
-Keywords and customization can be found inside ScriptGenerator.cs file.
+Instructions and customizations can be found inside ScriptGenerator.cs file.

 ## Mascot Panel (MascotPanel.cs and the Editor Default Resources folder)
-A panel for the Editor that displays an image for that boost in motivation.
+A panel for the Editor that displays an image for that needed boost in motivation.
 Access from the **Windows/Mascot** menu.
 Name your image "mascot" and place it in the folder "**Assets/Editor Default Resources/**".
 Supports .jpg, .png and static .gif.
 Though you can easily add more formats into MascotPanel.cs yourself.